 The chickens continuously clucked a contented cluck.
 But then a severe winter set in and all the coffee plants were destroyed.
-Of course it was impossible to program any video games without coffee.
+Of course, it was impossible to program any video games without coffee.
 The chickens clucked a quarrelsome cluck.
-Without their video games they didn’t want to work, no-one wanted to harvest the grain and soon the store rooms were bare.
+Without their video games, they didn’t want to work, no-one wanted to harvest the grain and soon the storerooms were bare.

 Restless, frustrated and driven by hunger, the chickens set out to terrorise space.
 They moved from planet to planet collecting all the animal and vegetable life they could find to replenish their stores back home.
 They harvested the planets using huge machines that sucked up the atmosphere.
-Without air the planet’s surface grew very hot and the inhabitants were grilled.
+Without air, the planet’s surface grew very hot and the inhabitants were grilled.
 The chickens then flew over the planet and bombarded their harvest with various spices.
 They then quick froze their harvest on the cold, dark side of the planet, loaded up and shipped it out back to home base.

 Whenever the chickens came across lifeless planets, they released animals and planted crops and then, after letting life develop, they returned for the grill, spice, freeze process.
-The chickens traveled through space turning peaceful animals into TV dinners.
+The chickens travelled through space turning peaceful animals into TV dinners.